Matthew Flinders Professor of Global Ecology

 College of Science and Engineering

 I joined Flinders University in January 2017 as the Matthew Flinders Fellow in Global Ecology.
-I am the Director of the Global Ecology Laboratory and a Chief Investigator in the ARC Centre of Excellence for Australian Biodiversity and Heritage, and I lead its Modelling Node here at Flinders.
+I am the Director of the Global Ecology Laboratory and lead Chief Investigator in the ARC Centre of Excellence for Indigenous and Environmental Histories and Futures.
+I was formerly a Chief Investigator in the ARC Centre of Excellence for Australian Biodiversity and Heritage where I led its Modelling Node.

 From 2008-2015 I was at the University of Adelaide (Sir Hubert Wilkins Chair of Climate Change 2015-2016), and from 2004-2008 I was Senior then Principal Research Fellow at Charles Darwin University.
 I was an ARC Postdoctoral Fellow at the University of Tasmania from 1999-2004.